Mini-Meet/product-mastery-blog/src/content/2022-04-01-story-dorra.md

 It was extremely frustrating.

-I was stuck in a toxic environment, with no process, no understanding of product - and no clear way out.
+I felt stuck in an out-dated product culture with no true product team, structure, or understanding of product management.

-And, even if I got promotion, I kept asking myself:
+Even if I got promotion, I kept asking myself:

-Would I actually deserve it?
-Was I ready to truly lead?
+*Would I actually deserve it?
+Was I ready to truly lead?*

+I wasn't even sure what good product leadership really even looked like...